Knowing when to seek help for your teenager’s anxiety

 For example…

-Here are examples of teen anxiety we encounter in our practice and an assessment of whether a professional evaluation is warranted.
+Here are examples of teen anxiety we encounter and suggestions of whether or not to see a professional.

 Example 1: Test anxiety